1996 Serbian local elections: Mladenovac

 Results of the election for the Municipal Assembly of Mladenovac:

-Predrag Čokić of Zajedno was chosen as mayor after the election, by a vote of 28 to 27.
-This was one of two municipalities where the lex specialis did not recognize a victory claimed by Zajedno, although the coalition managed to form government in any event.
+Predrag Čokić of the Serbian Renewal Movement was chosen as mayor after the election, by a vote of 28 to 27.
+This was one of two municipalities where the lex specialis did not recognize a victory claimed by Zajedno, although in this instance the coalition managed to form government in any event.

+Shortly after the vote, three Zajedno representatives became independent (Citizens' Group) members, as did one representative from the Yugoslav Left.
+The Zajedno administration was unstable during this period, but it ultimately managed to remain in power for the full term.